testingisdocumenting/znai/td-ddjt-docs/ddjt/data/input-preparation.md

 :include-java: com/twosigma/testing/MarginCalculatorWithoutApiTest.java {entry: "marginShouldBeZeroIfNoLotsSet"}

 What will happen to this test when we refactor `Transaction` class?
-Setters can be replaced with constructor or a *Builder* pattern.
+For example *setters* can be removed in favor of *Builder* pattern.

 Our test is not about how to create `Transaction` instances.
 It is a about **logic of margin calculation**.
 Our test must survive refactorings.